 - Spectators and Spectator Cart Policy - Click here.

 - Caddies - Caddies are allowed in all FSGA Championships except Junior events.
-However, a player must not use a parent, step-parent or guardian as a caddie.
-The caddie MUST walk and the player's clubs must remain on the golf cart.
+The caddie MUST walk and the player's clubs must remain on the golf cart. - Click here

 - Championship Pace of Play Policy - Click here.

 - Local Rules and Terms of the Competition - Click here.

 - Championship Policies - Click here to read the withdrawal, dress code, and other policies.